survivejs/react-book/manuscript/06_react_and_flux.md

 `localStorage` and `sessionStorage` can use up to 10 MB of data combined.
 Even though they are well supported there are certain corner cases that may yield interesting failures.
 These include running out of memory at Internet Explorer (fails silently) and failing altogether at Safari private mode.
 It is possible to work around these glitches, though.

+T> You can support Safari private mode by trying to write into `localStorage` first.
+If that fails, you can use in-memory store instead or just let the user know about the situation.
+See [Stack Overflow](https://stackoverflow.com/questions/14555347/html5-localstorage-error-with-safari-quota-exceeded-err-dom-exception-22-an) for details.

 To keep things simple and manageable we can implement a little wrapper for `storage`.
 It will wrap all of these complexities.
 Given the API operates over strings and it is convenient to store objects we'll deal with serialization here using `JSON.parse` and `JSON.stringify`.

 In a more serious case it could be a good idea to use a library such as [localStorage](https://github.com/mozilla/localForage) to hide all the complexity for you.
 You could even integrate it behind this little interface of ours.
 All we need are just `storage.get(k)` and `storage.set(k, v)` as seen in the implementation below: